Cloud-Drift/clouddrift/README.md

 ### Run the tests

-If you downloaded the CloudDrift source code from GitHub, you can run all tests like this:
+To run the tests, you need to first download the CloudDrift source code from GitHub and install it in your virtual environment.
+Then, run the tests like this:

 ```
 python -m unittest tests/*.py